RF Spectrometer (A3008)

 Description

-Warning: When you plug the A3008 into the LWDAQ, make sure the READY light starts flashing.
+Warning: When you plug the A3008 into the LWDAQ, make sure the green power indicator either turns on continuously or is flashing.
 If not, press the reset button on the LWDAQ Driver to cycle the power.
-If you don't want to reset the LWDAQ Driver, unplug the Spectrometer and plug it in again until the READY light starts flashin.

-Warning: The A3008 can interefere with an SCT data receiver, generating bad messages on channel fifteen.
-Set the A3008 daq_dac_value to 0 to stop the bad messages.
+Warning: The A3008 tends to interefere with telemetry receivers plugged into the same LWDAQ Driver, generating random noise messages.
+Set the daq_dac_value to 0 to stop the interference.

-The RF Spectrometer (A3008) measures RF power in 3-MHz windows between 850 MHz and 1100 MHz.
-If you connect the A3008's RF input to an antenna, the A3008 will measure the power spectrum of RF signals arriving at the antenna with 1-MHz resolution and sensitivity 10 pW (−80 dBm).
-You can use the A3008 to measure average power in the window, peak power in the window, or the power received from a subcutaneous transmitter.
+[05-OCT-25] The RF Spectrometer (A3008) measures RF power in 3-MHz windows between 850 MHz and 1100 MHz.
+If you connect the A3008's RF input to an antenna, the A3008 will measure the power spectrum of RF signals arriving at the antenna with 1-MHz resolution and sensitivity 100 pW (−70 dBm).
+We can use the A3008 to measure average power in the window, peak power in the window, or the power received from a subcutaneous transmitter.
 To measure the power received from a subcutaneous transmitter, we place the A3008's window at the center frequency of the transmitter.
-Our subcutaneous transmitters emit a 7-μs burst of power every few thousand microseconds, which is a challenging signal for a spectrometer to detect.
+Our subcutaneous transmitters emit a 7-μs burst of power every few thousand microseconds, which is a challenging for a standard spectrometer to detect.
 The A3008 is designed to detect these burst signals, as well as to measure interference in the 902-928 MHz ISM band.

-Figure: RF Spectrometer (A3008D) with Loop Antenna (A30015C).
-The green light flashes when we first apply power.
-When the green light is steady, the circuit has warmed up.
-The red light turns on when the spectrometer is in use.
-For a view of the same device without and enclosure, see A3008C.
+Figure: RF Spectrometer (A3008D) Rear Side.
+Shown with Loop Antenna (A30015C).
+For a view of the same device without and enclosure, see here.

 The A3008 is a LWDAQ device.
 The LWDAQ software's RFPM Instrument (radio frequency power meter) obtains RF power measurements from the A3008.
 The Spectrometer Tool gathers these power measurements together into a graph.
 The A3008 uses an eight-bit DAC to set the TUNE input of a MAX2624 VCO.
 For DAC values 0 to 255, the VCO output frequency increases from roughly 850 MHz to 1050 MHz.
 The A3008's RF input is amplified and passes into a mixer, where it is downshifted by the VCO frequency.
 The resulting IF is low-pass filtered with cut-off frequency 1.5 MHz.
 The power present at the output of the low-pass filter is proportional to the power present at the A3008's RF input in a 3-MHz wide frequency window centered upon the VCO frequency.

-Each spectrometer's amplifiers and local oscillator are slightly different, but they are stable.
-We account for variation from one device to the next by means of calibration constants, which we list on the back wall of the A3008D enclosure.
+Each spectrometer's amplifiers and local oscillator are slightly different.
+We account for these variations with calibration constants, which we list on the back wall of the A3008D enclosure.
 We enter these values into the Spectrometer Tool to obtain ±1 MHZ frequency measurement in the 900-930 MHz band and ±2 dB power measurements in the range −70 to −20 Bm.

 Assembly